bacionejs/battito/README.md

 | **`ea`** | 13 | 0-200000 | Attack | The time it takes for the note to fade in. **0** = instant, percussive. **High values** = slow, swelling sound (pads). |
 | **`es`** | 14 | 0-200000 | Sustain | The time the note is held at full volume. **0** = the note immediately starts releasing. **High values** = the note is held for longer.
 A percussive "pluck" sound would have low `ea`, `es`, and `er`. |
 | **`er`** | 15 | 0-200000 | Release | The time it takes for the note to fade out after the sustain period. **Low values** = abrupt stop. **High values** = long, echoing tail. |
-> **Note:** The envelope time values are large numbers, likely representing samples or a similar internal time unit.
-Experimentation is key.
-A value around 10,000-50,000 often corresponds to a medium-length release.

 ### Low-Frequency Oscillator (LFO)